 Pro-Vice Chancellor for Research and Innovation

-My main research interests lie in the application of novel materials to electronics with a particular interest in electronics for extreme environments.
+My main research interests lie in the application of novel materials to electronics with a particular interest in electronics for unusual and extreme environments.
 I have worked extensively on the use of emerging semiconductor materials, such as silicon carbide, as well as novel forms of packaging and circuit configuration.
 This has been primarily in collaboration with the aerospace industry but I am currently developing my activities in the marine/subsea sector.
 I am particularly interested in combining soft materials (such as advanced polymers) with embedded electronics for applications such as soft robotics, healthcare and consumer electronics.

 The School website has more information on research degrees and funding.